Building OpenBullet 2 from source

 dotnet publish --configuration Release

-you can then navigate to the publish folder (bin/Release/net8.0/publish
+You can then navigate to the publish folder (bin/Release/net10.0/publish) and double-click OpenBullet2.Native.exe to run it.

 You should now be able to see the application's homepage